Self-care is a word that we often hear but it can look different for each of us.

 There is nothing wrong with treating yourself every now and then.
 But is it a treat or a vice in your life?

-My vices tend to be ANYTHING sugary.
+My vices tend to be ANYTHING with sugar.
 The problem is if I start to use these treats as a way to self-medicate every time I feel triggered without evaluating the “why” behind the emotion.

-I have used the pantry to stuff an emotion so many times when I felt angry or hurt.
+I’ve used the pantry to stuff an emotion while I feel angry or hurt.

-If I’m not mindful my innocent treats can start to transition into a spiral of treating every day like a vacation, as a way to escape from my reality.
+If I’m not mindful my innocent treats can transition into a spiral of treating every day like a vacation, as a way to escape from my reality.

 I also enjoy an occasional drink but the problem is if I’m finding excuses/justifications to make the occasional drink transition into the everyday.